Pattern for Executable Service Specifications (PEXS)

 Figure 6 : Transforming CIM level service specifications into PIM level source code comment lines

-Conclusion (Forces of the pattern PEXS) :
+Strengths of the pattern PEXS :

-Relations : The pattern PEXS requires identifiable and evolvable services provided respectively by the pattern PISS (Identifiable Service Specifications) and PESS (Evolvable Services Specifications) in order to render them executable.
+Relationships : The pattern PEXS requires identifiable and evolvable services provided respectively by the pattern PISS (Identifiable Service Specifications) and PESS (Evolvable Services Specifications) in order to render them executable.
 Solutions that are provided by Executable Service Specifications are to be used by the Pattern for Traceable Abstraction Layers - PTAL that aim at making business behaviours usable by the application layer.

-Figure 7 : Relationships between the pattern PEXS and other patterns for the Goal-Driven SOA : Click on each referenced pattern icon to visualise its detailed description
+Figure 7 : Relationships between the pattern PEXS and other patterns for the Goal-Driven SOA Framework : Click on each referenced pattern icon to visualise its detailed description